top of page

 Additionally, the city of Long Beach is essentially a neighbor to Los Angeles, giving fans easy access to one of the biggest and most popular cities in America.
 When looking for somewhere to stay, hotels are literally across the street from the track and within walking distance, including a hotel located inside the boundaries of the track.
 But book early, as rooms fill up quickly, and the prices rise as you get closer to the first date of the weekend.

-With Long Beach once having been one of those places visitors would be urged to avoid, the area has transformed into a haven for foodies and small businesses.
+With Long Beach once having been one of those places visitors would be urged to avoid, the area has transformed lately into a haven for foodies and small businesses.
 In addition, the massive shopping district right next to the track offers you the perfect place to visit and enjoy an evening out during race weekend.

 Fans 5

-The track is always packed on all three days of the race weekend – fans flock from around the world to visit the Grand Prix of Long Beach, meaning you will meet a wide variety of fans from different cultures.
-Surprisingly a lot of fans are very sport-knowledgeable, something that is not typical of city-based street courses, which are more of a spectacle for fans than something loyalists pack in for.
-The majority of spectators here are all about having a good party too, and the fans show up for the free concerts they hold during race weekend in front of the convention center.
+Surprisingly, a lot of fans here are very sport-knowledgeable, something that is not typical for city-based street courses, which are more of a spectacle for fans than something loyalists pack in for.
+The majority of the spectators here are all about having a good party, too, and the fans show up for the free concerts held during race weekend in front of the convention center.

 Access 4